Different benefits apply to former Gas Scheme members. Please click here for more information.

 If you get divorced, your solicitor will need to take account of any pension benefits you and your spouse may have when arranging your divorce settlement.

 This applies if you are a contributing member, a deferred member or are in receipt of your pension.
-It is essential that you or your solicitor contact Railpen for information on the value of your pension before finalising the division of your assets.
+It is essential that you or your solicitor contact Broadstone for information on the value of your pension before finalising the division of your assets.

 If you would like more information, please visit the MoneyHelper website (you will be directed to an external site).